 In any given year, about 10 to 20 percent of Americans consider buying a house without a realtor.
 It isn’t always the best choice, but when done right, it can yield excellent results and save you money on realtor fees.

 If you’re considering taking this route, here are seven crucial things that you must inspect before settling on a house.

 1. General Status of the Home

 It’s a no brainer that you’ll need to check the whole home and ensure that everything is working in order, but you need to know what to look out for and where to look.
 A simple walk around the house won’t tell you of any potential problems likely to occur once you move in.
-It’s best that you hire a professional home inspector to comprehensively examine the home for you.
+You should hire a professional home inspector to examine the home for you comprehensively.

 Some of the general things you’ll need to ensure your inspector checks out include:

 - Wood Rot

 - A heating and air conditioning system past its life expectancy

 It’s important to note that if the seller is advertising the home “as is,” you’ll need to be extra careful with the home inspection done.
 In most cases, properties sold “as is” have many concealed problems.